 Maranao dancers and musicians wearing traditional garments

 The malong is also known for its versatility.
 Both its shape and many different forms make the textile ideal for a variety of uses.
-Simpler malongs are typically utilized as coverings, such as blankets, mosquito nets, raincoats, and head gear for protection against heat.
-The plainest malongs are used as fishnets and basic sails for a boat, or a bangka.
+Simpler malong are typically utilized as coverings, such as blankets, mosquito nets, raincoats, and head gear for protection against heat.
+The plainest malong are used as fishnets and basic sails for a boat, or a bangka.
 When inserted on each end with two sturdy poles, the malong can be made into a stretcher, called a dalagan.
-Young men would even bunch up their malongs into makeshift gloves so they could practice boxing.
-The fancier and more ornate malongs are reserved for special occasions.
+Young men would even bunch up their malong into makeshift gloves so they could practice boxing.
+The fancier and more ornate malong are reserved for special occasions.

 Malong featuring handwoven binaladuan patterns

-Other Muslim communities, like the Yakan and Samal, also weave the garment but call it by different names.
+Other communities like the Yakan and Samal also weave the garment but call it by different names.
 The Tausug, for example, call their tubular garments tadjung.
 The northern regions in Visayas and Luzon call their wraparound skirts patadyong, which are mostly worn by women.
 The malong is also believed to be connected to the Indonesian sarong and Burmese loungi, both unisex barrel dresses.